SciML/ModelingToolkitCourse/docs/src/lectures/lecture3.md

 2. How can we find ``h`` such that ``LTE \leq TOL``?

 !!! note
-    There are ways to build ODE solvers that control the global trunctation error, but there is no open source software (nor widely used closed source software) which does this with Runge-Kutta methods for IVPs.
+    There are ways to build ODE solvers that control the global truncation error, but there is no open source software (nor widely used closed source software) which does this with Runge-Kutta methods for IVPs.
 This is a potential final project.

 ### A Bit of Mental Math Around Solver Work Calculations And Optimal Order